henderea/MemoryTamer/README.md

 * **v1.4.5.5:** Update multiple dependencies
 * **v1.4.5.6:** Update multiple dependencies
 * **v1.4.5.6:** Update the Paddle selling framework
+* **v1.4.6:**
+    * Fix an issue on macOS Sierra that was causing the preferences dialog to pop up on app launch with default values.
+You may still see some startup errors related to this issue, but from my testing, those don't actually affect anything, and the preferences dialog will still launch.
+    * Add an option to use a grayscale (well, single-color) menu bar icon.
+This mono-color icon will switch colors when you enable dark mode (on Yosemite and up)
+    * Update some frameworks and dependencies, including the RubyMotion build framework and the Paddle licensing framework

 ###Versions (code-signed with developer ID):
 * **v0.3:** <http://memorytamer.s3.amazonaws.com/MemoryTamer-0.3.zip> (Mavericks-only)